aweary/blog/content/blog/error-driven-development-react/index.md

 ### A Recursive Line of Questioning

 UIs are often [recursive](<https://en.wikipedia.org/wiki/Recursion_(computer_science)>).
-At the page-level you have these big sections like sidebars and timelines, but then inside those sections you also have _sub-sections_ like headers and lists--and so on.
+At the page-level you have these big sections like sidebars and timelines, but then inside those sections you also have _sub-sections_ like headers and lists, which contain other sections, and so on.

 When identifying the right place for error boundaries a good question to ask yourself is **"how should an error in this component affect its siblings?"**.
 In the `<CheckoutForm />` example this is exactly the question we considered: if `CreditCardInput` failed, how should that affect `CheckoutButton` and `CardDescription`?